 Health & Wellness

-All UNH students who take five or more credit hours/semester are required to pay the UNH health and counseling fees.
-These fees allow students to access services at Health & Wellness and/or Psychological and Counseling Services on campus, and cover many services at no or reduced cost.
-When combined with a student's health insurance coverage, the health and counseling fees provide for a complete health care package.
-A student's health insurance is never billed for services covered by the UNH health and counseling fee.
+All UNH students who take five or more credit hours/semester are required to pay the UNH Health & Wellness fee.
+This fee allows students to access services at Health & Wellness on campus and covers many services at no or reduced cost.
+When combined with a student's health insurance coverage, the Health & Wellness fee provides for a complete health care package.
+A student's health insurance is never billed for services covered by the UNH Health & Wellness fee.

 Health Record Requirement